Frank Lloyd Wright (1867–1959) is recognized worldwide as one of the greatest architects of

-In 1927, Wright designed a series of twelve seasonally themed monthly covers for Liberty magazine.
-The magazine deemed the covers too avant-garde and returned them to Wright.
-May Basket is based on one of these covers.
+In 1927, Wright designed a series of 12 monthly covers for Liberty magazine based on seasonal

 Motawi Tileworks: Nawal Motawi founded Motawi Tileworks more than 20 years ago.
 A University of Michigan art school graduate with a restless spirit and an interest in applied arts, Nawal moved to Detroit to learn tilemaking at Detroit’s storied Pewabic Pottery.
 She returned to Ann Arbor after a few years and began making her own tiles in a garage studio and selling them from a stand she rented at the local farmers’ market.